 Part of Africa Energy Outlook 2019

 Africa Energy Outlook 2019 is the IEA’s most comprehensive and detailed work to date on energy across the African continent, with a particular emphasis on sub-Saharan Africa.
 It includes detailed energy profiles of 11 countries that represent three-quarters of the region’s gross domestic product and energy demand.

 |GDP ($2018 billion, PPP)||491||789||1010||1348||1174||1600||2.5%||3.3%|

 |Policy||Key targets and measures|

 |Industrial development targets||

-Cumulative energy investment of $100 billion is needed in the STEPS, with electricity access and networks taking the majority.
+Nearly $220 billion of cumulative energy investment is needed in the STEPS, with renewables and electricity networks accounting for the majority.

 Thank you for subscribing.
 You can unsubscribe at any time by clicking the link at the bottom of any IEA newsletter.